Pine Trees and Gravel Roads

-This story, from my third book Wind in the Pines, tells about the one mile dirt road we grew up on.
+This story, written in 2023, is from my third book Wind in the Pines.

-But this seventy-three acre tract of tall swaying majestic pines is gone.
-Earlier in 2003, they clear-cut the entire stand.
-Every pine was harvested and the once stately trees have now been replaced by an open field of stumps and weeds.
+Every pine was harvested and an open field of stumps and weeds has now replaced the once stately trees.
 Now there is nothing but a stark moonscape of stumps and rotting limbs.
-As if in further insult, the loggers left a few spindly tall pines along the small creek that flows through the field.
 Then as often happens with absentee landowners, once the trees were harvested the owners put the tract up for sale.

-I recall stories of my great-grandparents describing the virgin Longleaf pine forests of Beauregard Parish: “The trees were so tall and thick that all underbrush was crowded out.
-Each year after the woods were burned, a thick new carpet of pine needles would blanket the ground.
-Even our wagons rolled along quietly under the cathedral of these tall ‘Yellow pines.’ ”
+at the moonscape of the Clear Cut, I recall stories of my great-grandparents describing the virgin Longleaf pine forests of Beauregard Parish: “The trees were so tall and thick that all underbrush was crowded out.
+Each year after the undergrowth was burned, a thick new carpet of pine needles would blanket the ground.
+Even our wagons rolled along quietly under the cathedral of the tall pines.

 This reminds me that in spite of the clear-cuts, new growth takes place, and old fields again become full of beautiful pines.
 This cycle of birth, growth, and eventually death is true in all areas of nature.
 It is a cycle that we cannot stop, or even control.
 Like the weather, we must adapt to it, fully knowing it has no intention of adapting to us.

-I remember another clear-cut a few years earlier when the timber company took the pines adjacent to the home of my parents.
-Daddy was then about age fifty-five.
+I recall my Dad’s words after the Clear-Cut, Daddy was then about age fifty-five.
 He stated matter of factly, “Well, I know I’ll never see big pines in that field again.”

 Whatever becomes of this new 2003 clear-cut, it will always remain a measuring stick for me.
-Because right after these pines were harvested is when my father died.
-Looking out at the desolate and sad open field, I’m reminded of the barren spot in my heart due to the loss of this special man I called “Daddy.”
+Because a few years after the Clear-Cut is when my father died.
+Looking out at the desolate and sad open field, I’m reminded of the barren spot in my heart due to the loss of this remarkable man I called “Daddy.”

 I’ve heard so many men say, “My dad has been dead twenty-five years and I still miss him just as much as the day he died.”
 Or “My father’s been gone for three decades, and I still think about talking to him when I face a tough problem.”